hongxinli/Dijit-Tree-CheckBox/CheckBox-Tree.md

 </div>
 ```

-Notice the `<div>` element has a width, height and border property specified.
+Notice that the `<div>` element has inline style properties width, height
+and border specified.

 The first option is to create the CheckBox Tree and specify "CheckBoxTree" as
 the parent DOM node like: